 - I start FS One and my whole screen is filled with what looks like the lower left quadrant of FS One.

-FS One needs to run with font magnification set to 100% (from the Windows Control Panel look for “Display” and then “Scale and Layout”).
+Option #1: Use 100% Font Magnification.
+Set it in the Windows Control Panel.
+Look for “Display” and then “Scale and Layout”.
 If you are not running at 100%, then the mouse will be offset.
 Set your computer to run at 100% or else you will not be able to interact with FS One.
 It is mentioned in the Getting Started section.
 If you get stuck not using 100% font magnification, you can click to “End Task” in the Task Manager.
 Then set your font to 100% and restart FS One.